erxes/erxes/docs/docs/deployment/deployment/docker.md

     ./install.sh
     ```

-4. After above steps logout and relogin to your server using `erxes` user.
-In order to logout from server give following command
+4. After the steps above, logout and relogin to your server using `erxes` user.
+In order to logout from server, enter the following command

     ```
     exit